YouTube has grown to become the home for videos on the internet.

 The way in which YouTube is capable of narrowing a user’s content exposure and ultimately shifting their worldview is frightening and something that we should all be aware of while navigating the platform.

 One thing that you can do to improve your privacy on YouTube is to pause your YouTube history.
-By doing so, your recommendations will be less based on your watch history and more depending on the channels you’re subscribed to.
+By doing so, your recommendations will be less based on your watch history and more dependent on the channels you’re subscribed to.

 There’s no reason to let a company profit from selling our attention- by exploiting the basic human desire of wanting to dig deeper into what engages us.